Auckland (FS2)

 Physical Education

-Each week the children take part in two PE sessions.
-This term the children will be taking part in athletics and outdoor games.
-We will be developing their co-ordination and movement and a general awareness of space and others around us.
+• Each week the children take part in two PE sessions.
+This term the children will be taking part in indoor games and outdoor ball skills.

 Through PE lessons the children will be:

-• increasing their skills of managing direction and speed and using them for a purpose
+• developing awareness of direction and speed and using them for a purpose

 Music